-The Authority issues debt to finance the design and construction of new facilities, major renovations and capital repairs for its projects at state colleges, pursuant to the Act.
-The Authority's outstanding debt is secured by either (i) a guarantee by the Commonwealth of Massachusetts to pay principal and interest, or (ii) revenues received by the Authority from state colleges relating to Authority projects and other pledged funds.
+The Authority issues debt to finance the design and construction of new facilities, major renovations and capital repairs for its projects at State Colleges, pursuant to the Act.
+The Authority has created separate programs for the State Universities and the Community Colleges.
+The Authority's outstanding debt is secured by either (i) a guarantee by the Commonwealth of Massachusetts to pay principal and interest, or (ii) revenues received by the Authority from State Colleges relating to Authority projects and other pledged funds.
 Interest on the Authority's debt is payable on May 1 and November 1 and principal is due annually on May 1.
-The Authority's outstanding debt is rated Aa2 and AA by Moody's and Standard & Poors, respectively.
+The Authority's outstanding debt for the State University Program is rated Aa2 and AA by Moody's and Standard & Poors, respectively.
+The Authority's outstanding debt for the Community College Program is not rated.